Boy injured at Yankee Stadium by shattered bat

 Fans around the boy waved frantically for assistance, and play stopped for two minutes as players looked to the seats.

-Medical personnel carried out the boy, who appeared to have a leg that was in a brace.
+Medical personnel carried out the boy, who appeared to have a brace on one of his legs.
 Yankees spokesman Jason Zillo said the fan was given first aid at the ballpark and was receiving medical attention elsewhere after the game.
 He said the federal Health Insurance Portability and Accountability Act, known as HIPAA, prevented the team from giving more information.

 Carter said he did not see the boy get hit.